aerospike-community/amc/README.md

 This repo includes both editions of AMC, Community and Enterprise.
 Going forward AMC builds will be AMC Enterprise ones.

+## Aerospike Monitoring Stack
+For monitoring and alerting you should consider using the Prometheus and Grafana based [Aerospike Monitoring Stack](https://github.com/aerospike/aerospike-monitoring).
+This is the monitoring solution being developed by Aerospike.

+## AMC Community Development

+AMC has been turned over to the community.
+If you wish to contribute code, go ahead and clone this repo, modify the code, and create a pull request.

+Active contributors can then ask to become maintainers for the repo.
+The wiki can similarly be modified by any code contributor who has been granted pull permissions.

+## Installing AMC

 ### Docker
 See [aerospike/amc](https://hub.docker.com/r/aerospike/amc) on Docker Hub.